palladius/app-mod-workshop-set-by-step/workshop-steps/00-fork-code/README.md

 If it's the first time you do the `git clone` with `ssh`, you might have to set up the SSH key both locally and on github side.

 To optimize time 🚄, you might want to just git clone with http, no password required.
 You won't be able to *push* to your repo but you can download the code, get started and edit locally.

+## Why do I need a `fork`?

+while, this is not stricly needed for steps 1-4, it becomes needed at the `Cloud Build` step to establish a pipeline.
+You want a build to be triggered when *you** do a `git commit`, not anyone else.